Inclusive design to leave no one behind

 The model employs over 100 women today.
 All Staff are hired locally, with fair wages, fostering dignity and sustainability.

 All Centres are powered by solar energy, bringing energy costs down by 50%.
-Through rainwater harvesting and greywater treatment, the centres have saved over 180 million litres of water till date, ensuring climate resilience.
+Through rainwater harvesting and greywater treatment, the centres have saved 200 million litres of water till date, ensuring climate resilience.

 The Suvidha Centre model is a public-private partnership with Brihanmumbai Municipal Corporation (BMC), HSBC India and JSW Foundation.
 While the Centres are co-funded by HSBC India and JSW Foundation, BMC provides expertise and unwavering support in the development and implementation of the Suvidha model, playing a critical role in shaping the model into an inclusive and impactful solution.